You’ve definitely heard the term public relations, but do you really know what it means?

 Public relations relates to any activity a company engages in that raises brand awareness.
-It isn’t the same as advertising, as most PR activities are based on raising awareness and creating engagement more organically and with limited funds.
+It isn’t the same as advertising, as most PR activities are based on raising awareness and creating engagement more organically and with limited funds — they're sort of like brand ambassadors.
 It’s about media relations.
 It’s about strategic communication.
 It’s about creating a positive client image.
 It’s about facilitating public attention and favorable public opinion.
 Public relations is about building and earning trust.
 Without it, your company is just its product with no public backing.

 PR initiatives always involve a third-party, as they are aimed at leveraging connections and creating opportunities to get a company in the spotlight.
 A lot of public relations is strategy implementation, media relationships, and utilizing social media.

 Some specific activities that fall under the PR umbrella include creating press releases, writing blogs, conducting market research, crafting social media campaigns, coordinating outreach and media relation events, and sending out pitches.